pokepark/PokemonRaidBot/README.md

 ## Config

-Copy the example config.php.example to your own config.php and edit the values (explained further).
+Inside the config folder, copy the example config.json.example to your own config.json and edit the values (explained further).

+Don't forget to change the file permissions of your config file to 0600 (e.g. `chmod 0600 config.json`) afterwards.

 Some values are missing as the bot has default values.
-If you like to change those, you need to add and define them in your config.php file, e.g. `define('DDOS_MAXIMUM', '10');`.
+If you like to change those, you need to add and define them in your config.php file, e.g. `"DDOS_MAXIMUM":"10"`.

 ## Database connection